symfony/symfony-docs/controller/service.rst

 How to Define Controllers as Services
 =====================================

 In Symfony, a controller does *not* need to be registered as a service.
-But if you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, and that your controllers extend the `AbstractController`_ class, they *are* already registered as services.
+But if you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, and your controllers extend the `AbstractController`_ class, they *are* automatically registered as services.
 This means you can use dependency injection like any other normal service.

 If your controllers don't extend the `AbstractController`_ class, you must explicitly mark your controller services as ``public``.
-Alternatively, you can also tag controller services with the ``controller.service_arguments``.
+Alternatively, you can apply the ``controller.service_arguments`` tag to your controller services.
 This will make the tagged services ``public`` and will allow you to inject services in method parameters:

 .. configuration-block::